Murder investigation begins after teenager stabbed in Dundrum

 A murder investigation has begun after an 18-year-old man died after being attacked on the south side of Dublin last night.

-Gardaí said the man received “an apparent stab wound” at Finsbury Park, Dundrum, at about 8.10pm.
+Gardaí said the man sustained “an apparent stab wound” at Finsbury Park, Dundrum, at about 8.10pm.

 He was treated at the scene by emergency services and taken to St James’s Hospital but pronounced dead a short time later.
 A postmortem is expected to be carried out later today.